 A Well-Balanced Kitchen

-“Proportion refers to balance between design elements, while scale refers to the size of one object compared to another,” said Karen.
-“In general, to achieve balance in a kitchen, you need to consider size, ceiling height, cabinetry height and appliances.”
+“Proportion refers to the balance between design elements, while scale refers to the size of one object compared to another,” said Karen.
+“In general, to achieve balance in a kitchen, you need to consider size, ceiling height, cabinetry height, and appliances.”

 “There are also other considerations like island size too,” added Karen.

 One rule of thumb is selecting cabinetry that reflects the height of the ceiling.
 For example, tall cabinetry works best for a very tall ceiling.
 Why?
 If your cabinets are too short, they can cut off your sightline.

 “Many think ‘more storage’ when they think of cabinets that go to the ceiling,” noted Karen.
 “However, extending cabinetry to the ceiling also draws your eye upward.
 This makes the room appear bigger and the ceiling appears taller.”

 Kitchen islands should also be sized accordingly with the kitchen.

 “A really large kitchen needs a large island,” said Karen.
 “On the other hand, if a kitchen is tiny, it might not benefit from a small and narrow island.”